ILikeAI/AlwaysReddy/README.md

 # Welcome to AlwaysReddy 🔊
 Hey, I'm Josh, the creator of AlwaysReddy.
-I am still a noob when it comes to programming and I'm really trying to develop my skills over the next year, I'm treating this project as an attempt to better develop my skills, with that in mind I would really appreciate it if you could point out issues and bad practices in my code (of which I'm sure there will be plenty).
+I am still a little bit of a noob when it comes to programming and I'm really trying to develop my skills over the next year, I'm treating this project as an attempt to better develop my skills, with that in mind I would really appreciate it if you could point out issues and bad practices in my code (of which I'm sure there will be plenty).
 I would also appreciate if you would make your own improvements to the project so I can learn from your changes.
 Twitter: https://twitter.com/MindofMachine1

+If you think this project is cool and you want to say thanks, feel free to buy me a coffee if you can afford it.
+I love coffe...

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/ilikeai)